theblendermann/sAMPC-Stacked-Antimicrbial-Peptide-Classifier/README.md

 ## Dr. Ranjit Kumar
 -    Mail: ranjit.kumar@adypu.edu.in

-**Note: Contact Dr Amit Yadav for any queries and theblendermann for any issue regarding sAMPC**
+**Note: Contact Dr Amit Yadav for any queries and theblendermann for any issues regarding sAMPC**